CtrlK

 Specificity

 The description uses vague language like 'improve its quality, maintainability, and performance' and 'clean code principles, SOLID design patterns.'
 It does not list concrete actions like 'extract methods, rename variables, reduce cyclomatic complexity, split classes.'
-The actions 'analyze and refactor' are extremely broad.
+The actions 'analyze and refactor' are very broad.

 1 / 3